kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 Notice that, we are using the `#[pg_test]` annotations instead of `#[test]`.
 This allows `pgx` to run the unit test in-process within PostgreSQL.
-Hence, that explain the `Stooping Postgres` text in the end of our output.
+Hence, that explain the `Stoping Postgres` text in the end of our output.

 You'll notice that `pgx` also help you to install the extension by coping some files that are required by PostgreSQL for an extension.